 Track your successes using the Crushed It!
 Self-Worth Log (Fillable PDF). - opens in a new window

 Watch this video for an introduction to this module.
-Click here for a transcript for the Be Kind to Yourself video.

 With the opportunities and obligations of life pulling you in 15 different ways, it can be hard to remember basic human maintenance.
 But it's important to make time for essential activities, including: